 Boston, Massachusetts 02108-1512

-Bylaws are the general guiding principles and procedures of the operations of the business.
-For example, the bylaws may include the name of the officers of the Corporation, responsibilities of the board members, procedures for removing or adding a new director or shareholder, restrictions on the transfers of shares, when shareholder and director meetings will be held, and more.
+Bylaws are the general guiding principles and procedures for a business’s operations.
+For example, the bylaws may include the name of the corporation’s officers, the responsibilities of the board members, procedures for removing or adding a new director or shareholder, restrictions on the transfers of shares, when shareholder and director meetings will be held, and more.

 Step 5: Hold the Initial Board of Directors Meeting